 It was clear that from this moment onward, for me, the cinema had somehow become obsolete, instantaneously, and that this tiny bug demarcated the last exposed frame of film in our documentary.
 For if this sequence of events can transform my body itself into a insect trap (the vary subject of our developing film), then the cinematic as a passive experience about something, must be merely the stepping stone toward higher degrees of social complexity and emergence; utilizing the cinematic space of the theater for purposes other than the cinema itself.
-Perhaps instead of temporary disorientation driven by a screen designed to auto-eroctically manipulate the senses, the cinematic has been slowly becoming an arena for the intimate, complex forms of nonlinear sensory sociality.
-An arena of alignment.
-A place which brings focus back upon our bodies, and upon the relationships we have with each others body.
+Perhaps instead of temporary disorientation driven by a screen designed to auto-erotically manipulate the senses, the cinematic has been slowly becoming an arena for intimate, complex forms of nonlinear sensory sociality.
+An arena of alignment so-to-speak.
+A space/place which brings attentive focus back upon our own bodies, and upon the relationships we have with each others body.
 They say that blinking patterns and heart rates can become synced while audiences watch films; what are the implications of this phenomena for the continued development of cinema as a social experience of disorientation?
-How does a filmmaker take this seriously, without attempting to merely trick and trap the refresh rate of the eye?
+How does a film take this seriously, without attempting to merely trick and trap the refresh rate of the eye?

 The proximity of a fly in the eye: the organ of abstraction is obstructed, there is no room left for distanced representation.
 I have immortalized this tiny bug because it stands in for a type of cinema which can no longer entertain its self-image as a vehicle for knowledge production, but rather a socially driven experience of radical honesty.
-Ethnographic documentation has always relied upon the capacity to objectify and transform the unknown or the otherly into knowledge, often to the detriment of the subjects it documents.
+Ethnographic documentation has always relied upon the capacity to objectify and transform the unknown or the other-ly into knowledge, often to the detriment of the subjects it documents.
 This strange fractaline experience however, of a fly caught in the eye, seeds a new type of cinematic principle; that the more particular and personal a story is, the more universal it becomes.

 “As a bundle of potentials in an ever unfolding field of forces and energies, the body moves and is moved not because it is driven by some internal agency, wrapped up in the package, but because as fast as it is gathering or winding itself up, it is forever unraveling or unwinding, alternatively breathing in and out.”